wechuli/learning_go/programs/projects/rss_feeds/readme.md

 ## Introduction

-The project allows fetching of RSS Feeds from BBC and CNN and enables the feeds to be accessed through a RESTful web service.
+The project fetches RSS Feeds from BBC and CNN and enables the feeds to be accessed and searched through a RESTful web service.
 Feeds are stored in a Postgres database and full text search can be performed on them.
 The search functionality is exposed as an API endpoint that accepts a search keyword and returns a JSON array of RSS feeds that matched the search criteria.

 ## Running the Project